RyanVennemeyer/CS482/docs/README.md

 Conclusion (5%) Summarize your key results - what have you learned?
 Suggest ideas for future extensions or new applications of your ideas.

+In conclusion, from the datasets we ran, there is support for the claim that Flax is superior to TensorFlow in both speed/performance, and also accuracy, with a small scale dataset like this.
+We learned the role TPUs play in speeding up the process of compiling these datasets.
+We accidentally ran the original TensorFlow compile without enabling the TPU on Google Colab and the runtime was nearly an hour and 30 minutes.
+This definitely demonstrates the optimization TPUs provide.